NS011618/majorproject/README.md

 - Login of patient,admin
 - Signup of patient, admin
 - Logout
+- Handling input files and redirecting to (admin dashboard or patient dashboard) based on roles
+- Storing patient,admin credentials and csv data in mongodb database
 ## Team members:
 - Sathvik Bandru
 - Ashish Golla